saleor/saleor-docs/docs/dashboard-catalog.md

 #### Editing Attributes

-When entering a product from the main list, click the [[Edit Attributes]] text in the top corner of the Variants field to add or change product attributes and variants.
+When entering a product from the main list, click the [[Edit&nbsp;Attributes]] text in the top corner of the Variants field to add or change product attributes and variants.
 For example, a top or t-shirt will have a product attribute such as the material it is made from, and a variant attribute of the sizes or colors in which it is available.

 ![Editing product attributes](assets/dashboard-catalog/13.png)

-In the Product Attributes section, click on [[Add Attribute]].
+In the Product Attributes section, click on [[Add&nbsp;Attribute]].
 A pop-up will appear in which you can enter new attributes.
 Click [[Save]] to confirm and exit.

 ![Adding attribute](assets/dashboard-catalog/14.png)